 Don’t forget subscribers can get a free printable version of the crochet ear saver pattern right in my vault!
 Sign up here:

 Want to Know How to Sew a Mask?

 Here’s my husband modeling the mask I made him.
 I ended up going a little rogue and in my own direction to create the perfect mask.
-If you want to learn more, you can read about how to sew a mask here and then scroll down to the end and see my notes for my adjustments for the perfect fitting mask.
 Don’t you love how he rocks the Michigan State Spartans even in a health crisis?